pipaLU/TutorialMLPython/README.md

 The tutorial is a modification of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
 The original version can be found here: https://github.com/savarin/pyconuk-introtutorial

-Compared to the orginal Pycon introductory tutorial, more sophiticated analyses have been added for:
+Compared to the orginal Pycon introductory tutorial, more sophiticated analyses have been added in this tutorial for:
 - data exploration and visualisation
 - data preprocessing including and feature selection
 - cross-validation and hyper-parameters tuning for various model types through the use of pipelines